Wilson Mar bio photo

 Background knowledge about international commerce is important for work in enterprises.

 An enterprise that operates only in one country may be satisfied with redundancy from running two or three separate cloud Availability Zones within a single region.
 This has lower cost because cloud vendors charge for network traffic between regions.
 To save even more money, some enterprises contract with “warm” data centers which wait until a disaster to install servers, or “cold” centers which don’t have communications wired.
-This strategy would extend time to recovery.
+This strategy would extend the time to recovery.

-The formation of a CPPT (Continuity Planning Project Team) and setup of a EOC (Emergency Operations Center) are defined by ISO 27001 Section 14, ISO 27002, NIST 800-34, NFPA 1600 & 1620, HIPPA.
+The formation of a CPPT (Continuity Planning Project Team) and setup of an EOC (Emergency Operations Center) are defined by ISO 27001 Section 14, ISO 27002, NIST 800-34, NFPA 1600 & 1620, HIPPA.
 These specify that enterprises have written DRP (Disaster Recovery Procedures) for emergency triage and management of information technology based on normal Business Management Procedures.
 DRP is the technical extension of longer-term strategic Risk Assessments and Business Continuity Plan (BCP) for the business as a whole – to ensure immediate survivability.

 5. Time sensitive

-Enterprise developers, especially, need tools to efficiently wade though massive amounts of data and complex code, while they are working on them real-time (rather than days or weeks after they have moved on to other issues).
+Enterprise developers, especially, need tools to efficiently wade through massive amounts of data and complex code, while they are working on them real-time (rather than days or weeks after they have moved on to other issues).

 Enterprises duplicate data and workload to several regions around the world within a CDN (Cloud Distribution Network) so that workers and users in South Africa and New Zealand can access systems as quickly as users in Virginia.